SharonAb2/darey.io-3mtt/README.md

 # Ubuntu (Linux Distro) on Virtual box

 1. Visit the ubuntu website on your broswer [Here](https://ubuntu.com/download/desktop)
-2. On the webpage,and i clicked "download for windows" to download the Ubuntu desktop ISO file.
+2. On the webpage, i clicked "download for windows" to download the Ubuntu desktop ISO file.
 3. Launched the already installed virtual box.
 4. I clicked "New" to create a virtaul machine.
-5. For configuration i chose linux as the type and ubuntu as the version.
-I created a virtual hard disk and chose "dynamic" for the virtual hard disk.
+5. For the configuration, i chose linux as the type and ubuntu as the version.
+Then i created a virtual hard disk and chose "dynamic" for the virtual hard disk.
 6. For the installation file, i chose the ubuntu.iso file that was downloaded from ubuntu website.
 7. Launched the virtual machine and started the ubuntu installation process.
 8.For the installation, i followed the on-screen instructions to install ubuntu, configuring the language, keyboard, user account, etc.